volker-fr/twitter2rss/README.md

 The text filter ignores all tweets that match a specific substring in the tweet text.

 Note: The tweet text used is not the raw tweet text provided by the Twitter API but the final text after building the entire tweet object together.
 If there is an URL in a tweet, this filter can also match the summary of the URL.

+### Combined feeds
+Having a lot of tweets and reading them individual can be tiring.
+As result tweets of the same author can be combined into one tweet with the _-combined-feed_ command line option or by using the configuration file.

+To avoid duplicate feeds items feeds are sorted into hour blocks each days.
+The default is 6 hour blocks (12am-6am, 6am-12pm, 12pm-6pm, 6pm-12am).
+The most recent hour block will not be created as feed item.
+As result, if the feed is checked at 3pm, only tweets created before 12pm will be shown.
+The tweets that are not shown 3pm are shown after 6pm.

 ## Thanks
 Thanks to Jon Bodner for helping with go related questions.